How to Type a Resignation Letter (With Care and Clarity)

 - Offer a transition note (optional): This shows professionalism.

-- Close and sign: Especially important if the letter becomes part of your edocs record.
+- Close and sign: Especially important if the letter becomes part of your official HR record.

 📄 Example of a simple resignation letter

 Below is a clean, professional example you can adapt.
-It works whether you send it by email, upload it to a document management system, or sign it digitally.
+It works whether you send it by email, upload it to your company’s HR portal, or sign it digitally.

 Dear [Manager’s Name],